tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 of object are in lower case, for example:

 * STRING is a data type name, but string is a general term;
-* NUMBER is a data type name, but number is a general term.
+* NUMBER is a data type name, but numeric is a general term.

 Although it is common to say that a VARBINARY value is a "binary string", this manual will not use that term and will instead say "byte sequence".